LGBTQ music: LGBTQ-oriented music

-Lady Gaga, who is bisexual, has achieved significant mainstream success and has influenced the music industry by increasing the awareness of queerness in pop music.
+Lady Gaga has achieved significant mainstream success and has influenced the music industry by increasing the awareness of queerness in pop music.
 Gaga's 2011 song "Born This Way" has been called a gay anthem for its message of self-love.
 With "Born This Way", Gaga was able to promote inclusivity and self-acceptance by celebrating the queer community.
 The song has helped many queer people to embrace and celebrate their sexualities.
 Singer and actor Christian Chavez used his song "Libertad" to make a stance for gay rights and sexual freedom.
 Troye Sivan's music has been highly acclaimed for its authentic feel of gay millennial music experimenting with chill pop and activism such as "Heaven", "Bloom", and "My My My!".

 Jess Young brings her pansexuality into her music.
 Her debut single "Champagne & Caviar" is all about that.
 The second verse was originally written "the only fire's in her darkness, the way it flickers when she goes down on me", and now it's "he" because her girlfriend at the time liked to be referred to in the male-pronoun, and had been dating a guy when she re-recorded.